Turpan: Transport

 Turpan is served by the Lanzhou–Xinjiang High-Speed Railway through the Turpan North Railway Station.
 Turpan Railway Station is the junction for two conventional lines, the Lanzhou-Xinjiang and the Southern Xinjiang Railways.
 The Turpan Tram is currently under construction.

 China National Highway 312 passes through Turpan.

 The Tulufan Jiaohe Airport is close to Turpan North Railway Station.

 Attractions

-Turpan is home to one of several caves associated with the pious Christian and Muslim legend of the Seven Sleepers.
+Turpan is home to one (known as the Tuyuq Khojam Mazar) of several caves associated with the pious Christian and Muslim legend of the Seven Sleepers.